Peergos/web-ui/README.md

 # This builds the ui in prod mode
 ant ui

-# This builds the ui in dev mode
+# This builds the ui in dev mode, this only works with the server in dev mode, otherwise vue is blocked by our CSP.
 ant ui_dev

 # This rebuilds the ui in dev mode whenever a file changes or is added in assets, vendor or src